This page will occasionally be updated, but also check https://www.yes.cymru/groups for other resources related to YesCymru groups.

 We use a Slack to facilitate discussion between groups, to share ideas, and to discuss campaigns with members of the central committee.
 Slack is a private online messaging platform, where discussions are organised into 'channels' according to subject.
 The service can be accessed via web browser or by downloading the Slack smartphone app.

 An invitation to the Slack workspace will be sent to your group's email address.
 If you've not received this, get in touch with us at [email protected].
 Your group must have its own email address in order to be invited to the Slack workspace.

-As your group develops, you are encouraged to take it on a path towards becoming an Accredited YesCymru group.
-The definition of an Accredited Group, the accreditation process, and benefits of accreditation can bring to a group can are detailed in YesCymru Cyf's Byelaw on Establishing and Running YesCymru Groups.
+As your group develops, you are encouraged to take it on a path towards becoming a constituted YesCymru group.
+According to Clause 69.(a) of the YesCymru Constitution, a constituted group is defined as:

 It is a good idea to open a bank account for the group, especially if you are selling YesCymru goods or holding events where you charge an entry fee.

 In fairness to our members, it is important that the bank transactions that go through YesCymru's main account are as transparent as possible.
 So if a group is applying for funding, we will not be able to make payments to individuals' bank accounts in most cases.

 All the major banks offer community bank accounts, which have the same features as business current accounts, but are exclusively for not-for-profit organisations, so there are no banking fees.

 Two or more group officers should be appointed as signatories to the bank account.
 We recommend the Treasurer and the Chair.

 You should open the account under the name YesCymru [GroupName], and have an ‘also trading as’ name with the abbreviated Yes[GroupName].
 This will also enable you to receive checks payable to these names.